aaroncthompson/demosite/README.md

 # demosite
 My website, which is also a demo.
 My demosite.

-Hoping to use this to demonstrate basic competency with HTML/CSS/JS/Python.
+HTML/CSS/JS